- Solar advice hub

 A solar & battery system can require a fair amount of maintenance across its lifetime to ensure it keeps producing as much electricity as possible, such as replacement parts and output tracking.

-Itâs best to put these obligations in the hands of a maintenance company that knows what signs to look out for, can fix problems quickly, and provides free replacement hardware.
+Itâs best to put these obligations in the hands of an installer that knows what signs to look out for, can fix problems quickly, and provides free replacement hardware.
 It takes all the hassle out of owning solar panels.

-If you don't have a maintenance support package from an installer, you should consider arranging for an intermediate maintenance visit from an MCS contractor every 10 years, and a full maintenance visit every 15 years.Â
+If you don't have a maintenance support package from an installer, you should consider arranging for an intermediate maintenance visit from a trusted solar company every 10 years, and a full maintenance visit every 15 years.Â

 If you would like to see the savings you could get from a solar & battery system, answer a few quick questions and weâll provide an estimate.